 Is it for you?

 Learning to Lead on ice is a big step both mentally and physically.
-You need to have previous ice climbing experience and be comfortable top roping grade 4 ice.
+You need to have previous ice climbing experience and be comfortable top-roping grade 4 ice.
 You should be proficient with the use of ice climbing equipment in the top rope setting.
-This would include fitting all personal equipment, top rope set-up, the top rope belay system as well as cleaning anchors for lower or rappel.
-This is an intermediate to advanced course.
+This would include fitting all personal equipment, top-rope set-up, the top rope belay system as well as cleaning anchors for lower or rappel.
+This is an intermediate to an advanced course.